 antipsychotics used for serious mental illnesses).

 Driving and using machines

-Zoladex LA is not likely to affect you being able to drive or use any tools
+Zoladex is not likely to affect you being able to drive or use any tools or machines.

-• The Zoladex LA will be injected under the skin on your stomach every
+• The Zoladex will be injected under the skin on your stomach every 12 weeks.

-• It is important that you keep having Zoladex LA treatment, even if you
+• It is important that you keep having Zoladex treatment, even if you are feeling

 Your next appointment

-• You should be given a Zoladex LA injection every 12 weeks.
+• You should be given a Zoladex injection every 12 weeks.

-your doctor or nurse so that you can receive your injection as soon as
+nurse so that you can receive your injection as soon as possible.

 4. POSSIBLE SIDE EFFECTS